 Lavaca County Jail May 28-29, 2019

 The Old Lavaca County Jail is located at 305 N. Main Street in Hallettsville, Texas about 110 miles east of San Antonio, Tx.
 The original structure was built in 1884 and opened in 1885.
 In 1976 additional jail cells were added to the first floor.
-After a devistating flood damaged the ground level space, repairs were made and additional office space and a kitchen was added in 1981.
+After a devastating flood damaged the ground-level space, repairs were made and additional office space and a kitchen were added in 1981.
 The area saw extensive flooding in 1940 when 8 feet of water flooded the jail.

 It is a relatively small structure, but there is enough to keep you busy throughout the night.
-The original jail cells upstairs are in extremely good shape and is sufficiently creepy with it's flat bar, mideval flat bar steel cells.
+The original jail cells upstairs are in extremely good shape and are sufficiently creepy with its flat bar, medieval flat bar steel cells.
 The jail cells themselves are quite spacious but even on a sunny day, they are very dark and gloomy because little light can get through the steel lattices.
 So, at night, it's practically pitch black!

 The jail recently earned the distinction of being on Haunted Journey's "7 Most Haunted and Unforgiving Penitentiaries in America."
-This honor is well deserved and earned because there is something really weird that happens when you spend some quality alone time in the jail, specially the cells.
+This honor is well deserved and earned because there is something really weird that happens when you spend some quality alone time in jail, especially the cells.

-On countless occassions while I was there I could hear very distant voices and conversations.
-They were, most of the time, very to extemely faint, but were definitely there.
+On countless occasions, while I was there I could hear very distant voices and conversations.
+They were, most of the time, very to extremely faint, but were definitely there.
 I could never locate the source or direction they were coming from.
-I confirmed this with two addtional sources, the site manager and a fellow ghost hunter who experienced the same phenomena.
+I confirmed this with two additional sources, the site manager and a fellow ghost hunter who experienced the same phenomena.
 In fact, other groups have reported similar experiences.

 This almost constant chatter was most prevalent in the jail cells, both upstairs and downstairs.
 I listened carefully for them in my audio files and they are there, but again, they are extremely low in volume.